redis/redis-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-Block a client in the context of a blocking command, returning an handle which will be used, later, in order to unblock the client with a call to [`RedisModule_UnblockClient()`](#RedisModule_UnblockClient).
+Block a client in the context of a blocking command, returning a handle which will be used, later, in order to unblock the client with a call to [`RedisModule_UnblockClient()`](#RedisModule_UnblockClient).
 The arguments specify callback functions and a timeout after which the client is unblocked.